 - Size.
 The County's dwelling cluster ordinance allows for irregular parcels to be developed with flexible lot standards to promote affordable housing.
 However, only parcels larger than 0.5 acres or smaller than 10 acres were inventoried toward the lower-income categories, assuming that parcels smaller or larger than this size range would not be economically feasible for developing affordable housing.
 County staff reviewed all parcels that met the criteria above to confirm vacancy status, ownership, adequacy of public utilities and services, possible environmental constraints, such as flood zones, and other possible constraints to development feasibility. - Realistic Capacity.
-As shown in Table 7-55, a sample of recent development in residential areas in the county and in neighboring jurisdictions shows an average development capacity of 72-75 percent of the maximum allowed by the General Plan.
-Therefore, the County has elected to use a conservative realistic capacity adjustment of 70 percent when estimating the potential development capacity of the sites inventory.
+As shown in Table 7-55, a sample of recent development in residential areas shows an average development capacity of 72 percent of the maximum allowed by the General Plan.
 The County evaluated the implementation of its current development standards and on-site improvement requirements and determined that the imposition of the setback requirements, building height requirements, parking requirements, and site improvement requirements listed in Section 7.5, Housing Constraints, easily allow 70 percent of the maximum density to be achieved.
 The vacant land inventory therefore assumes that development in areas outside of Mountain House will occur at 70 percent of maximum buildout capacity for sites with a residential land use designation and at 35 percent of the maximum capacity for sites with a commercial land use designation.
 For example, a vacant site that is designated Medium-Density Residential with a maximum of 10-unit per acre density is inventoried with a development capacity of 7 units per acre.
 Outside of the Mountain House area, recent development is primarily made of single-family homes, with a small number of duplexes or apartment buildings.
 A significant percentage of recent housing development within unincorporated San Joaquin County has been in the Mountain House area; however, other large, single-family developments have occurred in areas such as Garden Acres and the unincorporated areas near Manteca.